petercossey/guest-order-customer-check/README.md

 # Guest order customer check
-Proof of concept for a middleware which updates guests orders where a custom already exists.
+Proof of concept for a middleware which updates guests orders where a customer already exists.

 ## Problem statement
 It's possible to have checkout settings which allow registered users to place orders as guests - the advantage of that configuration is that it removes any sign-in friction for checkout.